 Type of Support: Prayer, Financial ($5100/year), and Practical (we’re currently exploring opportunities to be of assistance ‘on the ground’ at Lightning Ridge).

 As an initiative of Bishop Cameron, we’re partnering for three years with the Maranoa Warrego Anglican District, under the leadership of Steffan Van Munster.
 This area covers an enormous region, many communities of which are very isolated.
 This year we are hoping to continue to grow the relationship, assist in practical ways, and have allocated some funds for purposes that we’ll determine as the relationship develops.
 Part of this will include helping the district setup a website.
 We’re also hoping to arrange visits to encourage the local churches and support the community.

-Type of Support: Prayer, Financial ($1500 in 2015), and Practical (e.g., visiting, encouraging, assisting where possible, and sharing training resources).
+Type of Support: Prayer, Financial (Assessed by Need), and Practical (e.g., visiting, encouraging, assisting where possible, and sharing training resources).

 St Bart’s Liaison: David Johnstone.

 Bishop Daniel Deng (Diocese of Duk, South Sudan)